 The library consists of a main reading room with comfortable tables and chairs, librarian's office, and quiet study rooms.
 The library has computers with Internet capability, further expanding search opportunities for students.
 The library offers a collection of volumes on professional and cultural subjects and maintains numerous subscriptions to professional medical and nursing journals.
 There is one full-time librarian whose hours are flexible according to student need.

-In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries, St. Elizabeth Medical Center Library, and Utica Academy of Medicine Library.
+In addition to the College library, students may use the facilities of SUNY Poly, the Utica Public Library, other local community college libraries and St. Elizabeth Medical Center Library.